 - 8.2 The various possibilities for specification of the constraint are defined as follows:

 - a) "UserDefinedConstraint", in clause 9;

-- b) "TableConstraint", in clause 10.
+- b) "TableConstraint", in clause 10;

+- c) "ContentsConstraint", in clause 11.

 9 User-defined constraints

 NOTE 1 - This form of constraint specification can be regarded as a special form of ASN.1 comment, since it is not fully machine-processable.
 However, it would be possible for an automatic tool to use the presence of a particular user-defined constraint to invoke user-supplied constraint checking.